Ryanvuha/Deep-Reinforcement-Learning-for-5G-Networks/README.md

 4- Copy parse_new.py to every one of these figures_M=k folders.
 Then run it from the shell in from these folders: `./parse_new.py`.
 This will generate 4 files in each of these folders.

 5- Make sure a folder 'figures' is created.
+Change line 20 in `plotting_v5.py` to reflect the path where your 'figures' folder is.
 Now run `plotting_v5.py` and you should be good.